shaunschembri/ElasticTMDB/README.md

 # ElasticTMDB

-ElasticTMDB is a Python3 library which sources movie details from The Movie Database (TMDB) and caches them in an Elasticsearch index to speed up subsequent queries to the same movie.
-The class will store a lot of information about a movie (cast, director, synopsis, user ratings, release year, poster etc) together with the movie title in a number of languages.
-This is particularly useful to convert a movie programme listed in its foreign language title to its original language title.
+ElasticTMDB is a Python3 module which sources movie and TV show details from The Movie Database (TMDB) and caches them in an Elasticsearch index to speed up subsequent queries to the same title.

+## Features
+- Leverages the power of Elasticsearch to search and match titles
+- Stores titles in various languages so that a title can be matched with its foreign title.
+This is particularly useful to match a programme listed in its foreign language
+- Uses Jinja2 templates to provide a flexible way to display the data
+- Can be used to enrich data stored in [XMLTV](http://wiki.xmltv.org/index.php/Main_Page) format

 ## Getting Started

 ### Prerequisites
-* Python 3.6 or newer (for Python 2.7 use the python2 tag/release)
+* Python 3.6+
-* Elasticsearch Server 7.x (python2 release supports ES6.x)
+* Elasticsearch 7.x (7.5+ is recommended)
 * TMDB API key

 ### Python Modules